Raghu Vira: Nationalist politician

 Even before RSS work began in Lahore, he started his Hindu Rakshak Sangh, and used to hold daily drills in DAV College grounds.

-There were great expectations when such a luminary with a grand Hindu cultural vision joined the Jana Sangh in early 1961.
-His gloomy prophecies about China came true within a year in the Chinese attack.
-His address at the Bhopal session of Jana Sangh in December 1962, a month after the attack, was a wonderful analysis of India's defense problems, foreign affairs and economic policies.

 Humanist

 Apart from being a scholar, he was also a man of great energy and the highest ideas, that he sometimes put into practice by working among the untouchables in villages and spending some time in Gandhiji's Sabarmati Ashram.
 His interest in politics came from Lala Lajpat Rai's ideas.
 In Delhi, he found time from his studies to work for improving the living conditions of people living in slums.